- Chart

 Market Risk

-Specific risks include interest rate risk (bond prices fall as interest rates rise), credit risk (the risk of default by bond issuers), and liquidity risk (difficulty selling bonds quickly without affecting price).
+Key market risks include interest rate risk (bond prices fall as interest rates rise), credit risk (issuers may default on their debt obligations), and liquidity risk (difficulty selling bonds quickly without significant price impact).

 Investor Profile